JieSing/ConwaysLife/README.txt

 # ConwaysLife
-Conway's life built with Forth language
+A Conway's Game of Life simulation built with Forth language by Harry Anthony and Yoo Jie Sing

 Include Rnd.f